 Encroaching Syrian Conflict Pits Hezbollah Against Jabhat al-Nusra

-Author: An Al-Monitor Correspondent in Beirut Posted April 18, 2013
+Author: A correspondent in Beirut Posted April 18, 2013

 Three months ago, Hezbollah Secretary-General Sayyed Hassan Nasrallah warned that the West is indirectly attracting al-Qaeda members to Syria to be killed there, thus achieving two significant goals by weakening the Syrian regime and creating a genocide for al-Qaeda.